pierrediedhiou/cybersecurity-journey/glossary.md

 a network (ex: eth0, wlo1, lo, ens33)
 - **NTP** — Network Time Protocol, used to synchronize clocks across networked devices (UDP Port 123)
+- **Nmap** — Open-source network scanner used to discover hosts, open ports, services and operating systems on a network
+- **NTP** — Network Time Protocol, used to synchronize clocks across networked devices (UDP Port 123)
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption